Hesperocyparis forbesii: Distribution

-Cupressus forbesii is native to montane chaparral and woodlands habitats in the western Peninsular Ranges.
+Hesperocyparis forbesii is native to montane chaparral and woodlands habitats in the western Peninsular Ranges.
 It grows at elevations of 450–1500 m.
 The tree is found only in the Santa Ana Mountains of Orange County and in San Diego County within Southern California, and in northern Baja California state of Mexico.

 The northernmost stand, in Orange County, which comprises a large area on the upper limits of Coal Canyon and on Sierra Peak in the Santa Ana Mountains, burned in a 2006 wildfire.
 Very few mature trees survived but regeneration is occurring by the hundreds to thousands.
-However another wildfire before trees are able to reach cone-producing age, which can be quite old for this species, could extirpate the stand.
+However, another wildfire before trees are able to reach cone-producing age, which can be quite old for this species, could extirpate the stand.

 Description

-Cupressus forbesii reaches 10 m, and is usually without dominant terminal shoot resulting in a multi-trunked tree.
+Hesperocyparis forbesii reaches 10 m, and is usually without dominant terminal shoot resulting in a multi-trunked tree.
 The foliage ranges from rich light green to green, and seed cones are dark brown, measuring 20–32 mm.